BGforgeNet/bg2-tweaks-and-tricks/tnt/readme.txt

 #### More ankheg armors by Taerom
 Allow Taerom to make more ankheg armors

-It saves some time, but on the other hand you should treat your saves more carefully.
-You've been warned.

 ## Installation
 - Download tnt.zip from the [latest release page](https://github.com/burner1024/bg2-tweaks-and-tricks/releases/latest)